caglarcavdar93/ZooAssignment/README.md

 ```

 **Response Details:**
-- `totalMonthlyCost`: The sum of all animals' daily feeding costs multiplied by 30 days (monthly total)
+- `totalDailyCost`: The sum of all animals' daily feeding costs

 **Error Response (500 Internal Server Error):**
 The endpoint returns a 500 status code if an error occurs during processing.